 Seamstress I Kabul, Afghanistan

-After a few years in Iran and the collapse of the Taliban regime, Farida came back to Afghanistan.
+After living in Iran for a couple of years, Farida came back to Afghanistan after the collapse of the Taliban regime.
 By this time, she had separated from her husband, leaving her brother as only support for her and her only child.
-Because of this dependence, the fact that she “did not want to be a burden” to her brother, Farida felt an urge to work and earn a living.
+Because of this dependence, Farida felt an urge to work and earn a living.
 As she had acquired sewing skills while in Iran, Farida started tailoring at home.
 However, due to the many moves, she was unable to maintain a customer base around her neighbourhood.

 Finally, a relative who knew OXUS Afghanistan introduced Farida to microfinance.
 She quickly applied to her first loan, of 40,000 AFN, which enabled her to rent her own working place: a shop in the Qala-e-Fathullah area of Kabul.
 With the subsequent loans, Farida purchased sewing machines and other raw materials to expand her business.
 Today, she is repaying her fourth loan worth AFN 50,000.
 Since she opened her shop and her net income exceeds 25,000 AFN.
 Farida is very happy to now be a self-sufficient woman.
 Microfinance has not only helped her establish her own business and overcome many of her challenges as the breadwinner for her family, but it has also put her in a position to provide a source of income and inspiration to young women.
 Moreover, Farida has been able to support her daughter’s education.
 She is planning on opening a second tailoring shop using the OXUS microfinance loans.